Are you looking for easy, yet healthy pancakes to make?

 - Whisk the eggs until well mixed.
 Add in the coconut flour and stir until thick and well combined.
 Then add the coconut milk and optional ingredients (if using) and continue stirring until a batter has formed.

-- Over medium-low heat, melt enough coconut oil in the frying pan to cover the bottom of the pan.
+- These pancakes turn out best on a griddle, but if you don’t have one, don’t worry!
+You can also cook them in a skillet!
+To use a skillet, Use a very low heat settings and melt enough coconut oil in the frying pan to cover the bottom of the pan.
 For reference, I usually start with a Tablespoon for my small pan.

-- Add spoonfuls of batter to the pan and spread the batter out into a thin round layer (see my tips above!).
+- Add a spoonful of batter on the griddle or in the skillet and spread the batter out into a thin round layer (see my tips above!).

 - As the pancakes cook, add mix-ins (suggestions above) on top before you flip the pancakes.